 Obtaining an Apostille or Authentication for NYU documents

-- Send a signed request to the Office of the University Registrar for your NYU documents to be notarized.
+- Send a signed request, including your full name (and name you attended under, if applicable), University ID number and contact information, to the Office of the Registrar for your NYU documents to be notarized and:

 » For your diploma, provide a copy